gowthamrajceg/CASETOOLSPROJECT/files/README.md

 2.Import onlineexamination.sql in your phpmyadmin

-3.Default Admin ID:mangalamgupta@onlineexamination.com and password 9876543210
+3.Default Admin ID:gowthamrajp06@gmail.com and password 9750417833

-For any query contact in mail id:b150073ee@nitsikkim.ac.in or mangalamgupta01@gmail.com
+For any query contact in mail id:gowthamrajp06@gmail.com